Ozone: Laboratory production

-In the laboratory, ozone can be produced by electrolysis using a 9 volt battery, a pencil graphite rod cathode, a platinum wire anode and a 3 molar sulfuric acid electrolyte.
+In the laboratory, ozone can be produced by electrolysis using a 9 volt battery, a pencil graphite rod cathode, a platinum wire anode, and a 3 molar sulphuric acid electrolyte.
 The half cell reactions taking place are:

 where E° represents the standard electrode potential.

 In the net reaction, three equivalents of water are converted into one equivalent of ozone and three equivalents of hydrogen.
 Oxygen formation is a competing reaction.

 It can also be generated by a high voltage arc.
 In its simplest form, high voltage AC, such as the output of a neon-sign transformer is connected to two metal rods with the ends placed sufficiently close to each other to allow an arc.
 The resulting arc will convert atmospheric oxygen to ozone.

 It is often desirable to contain the ozone.
 This can be done with an apparatus consisting of two concentric glass tubes sealed together at the top with gas ports at the top and bottom of the outer tube.
 The inner core should have a length of metal foil inserted into it connected to one side of the power source.
 The other side of the power source should be connected to another piece of foil wrapped around the outer tube.
 A source of dry O_{2} is applied to the bottom port.
 When high voltage is applied to the foil leads, electricity will discharge between the dry dioxygen in the middle and form O_{3} and O_{2} which will flow out the top port.
 This is called a Siemen's ozoniser.
 The reaction can be summarized as follows: